 Increasingly, tooling is no longer dictated by the IT function.
 There’s a power shift towards the end users.
 They have their own preference for communication – for instance Twitter or Facebook.
 They have their own preference for devices and apps.
 Calling this “shadow IT” is derogatory and delusional.
 It’s just as much part of their lives as the language that they speak.
 If your end users speak French, it’s no good insisting that they speak Spanish.
 Instead, learn French.
 Learn Twitter.
 Learn Android.
 If you don’t, they’ll walk away – particularly external users/customers.

 Attitudinal, behavioral, and cultural challenges

 So where does this leave us?
 With attitudinal, behavioral, and cultural challenges.
-I’d recommend spending some time thinking about the end users’ experience when dealing with IT, building better relationships, and helping your business partners to become better dancing partners.
+I’d recommend spending some time thinking about the end users’ experience when dealing with IT, building better relationships (through BRM), and helping your business partners to become better dancing partners.